 For the most hype, don’t require people to subscribe or donate to your stream to win a single prize.
 If you want to ask for subs and donations in exchange for perks, have a series of incentives as well as prizes.
 This way, everyone who supports you has the opportunity to benefit from the incentive.
 We list several ideas for free and affordable options later in the article.

-How Can You Choose a Winner for Your Stream Giveaway?
+How to Choose a Winner for Your Stream Giveaway

 To keep things fair, use an extension to pick your winner.
 There are several bots or apps that you can use.
 These include: